ezEngine/docs-src/pages/docs/graphics/shaders/shaders-overview.md

 ### RENDERSTATE

 Each shader defines the complete state of the renderer.
-This includes, but is not limited to blendind, rasterizer, depth stencil etc. You can use permutations variables and preprcessor macros to change the render state of shader permutations.
+This includes, but is not limited to blending, rasterizer, depth stencil etc. You can use permutation variables and preprocessor macros to change the render state of shader permutations.
 This is explained in more detail on the [shader render state](shader-render-state.md) page.

 ```cpp